Multifractal spectrum of branching random walks on free groups: Preliminaries

 \subsection{Local limit theorems for RWs}

 Recall that $\{(Z_{n})_{n \geq 0}, \mathbf{P}\}$ represents the $\mu$-random walk on $\mathbb{F}$.
 Using the method of saddle-point approximations, Lalley \cite{Lal91} derived the precise asymptotic estimates of the $n$-step transition probabilities $p_n(e, x)$ of the random walk $(Z_{n})$.
-To present his results, we introduce some necessary notation.
+To state his results, we first introduce some necessary notation.